Social Distancing and Prevention Hygiene

 Arrival Safety Standards

 At Xanterra your safety is, and always will be, a top priority.
 That priority is more important than ever in the face of concerns posed by COVID-19.
-We are very excited for your arrival at Yellowstone National Park and have been working hard to make sure you are provided with safe working conditions.
+We are very excited about your arrival at Yellowstone National Park and have been working hard to make sure you are provided with safe working conditions.
 To that end, we would like to share some of the expectations that have been put into place to help maintain a healthy working environment for all.

 - We are asking our new hires and returning employees to complete a Health and Travel Declaration prior to departing for the park and at least 72 hours prior to your scheduled arrival date.